 What is the Skagit Habitat Store?

-Skagit Habitat Stores are a non-profit home improvement store and donation center that sells new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
-Proceeds are used to support our partnerships with families & community in building strength, stability, and self reliance through homeownership.
+The Skagit Habitat Store is a non-profit home improvement store and donation center that sells new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
+Net proceeds are used to support our partnerships with families & community in building strength, stability, and self reliance through homeownership.

 How does the HomeBuyer Program work?